gomanu6/server_configs/README.md

     X = preserve extended attributes
     n = dry run
     c = checksum
-    i = itemize changes, output a change summary for all changes --link-dest=DIR = Dir for Hard Linking files --log-file=DIR
+    u = skip files that are newer on the receiver i = itemize changes, output a change summary for all changes --link-dest=DIR = Dir for Hard Linking files --log-file=DIR